-If the picture is dark, then it's night time here.
+If the picture is dark, then it was night time when the video was recorded.
 Turtles are diurnal, which means that they sleep at night just like people do; so the tank lights are on a timer that turns them on and off to simulate daytime and nighttime.

 This page now uses HTML5 and no longer requires the Flash plugin.

 This turtle habitat uses a glass aquarium, which is the most common way to keep aquatic turtles.
 It uses Flourite as a substrate (which turtles seem to love), with some white gravel as well.
 It may or may not have some live plants in it depending on whether the turtle has eaten them.
 It also has a large fake plant.
 It also may have a few feeder fish swimming around from time to time.

 If the water looks cloudy, it could be because there's medicine it it for the turtles or other creatures who live there.
 Many aquatic medications make the water look cloudy or yellow.
 When the treatment is done, the cloudiness can be cleared up with water changes and by putting activated charcoal in the filter.
 It could also just be dust raised from the substrate by the turtles' digging.

 If the tank is dark, it's because it's night time.
 Turtles are diurnal animals like we are, which means that they usually sleep at night, and they need light / dark cycles.
 So the white lights get turned off in the evening.
 There's a blue night light that provides barely enough light for the camera to work.
 If you still can't see anything, try again when it's day time in New York.

 Although the exact equipment may change from time to time because of seasonal changes, health issues (sometimes turtles get sick and need the temperature raised for them), and other reasons, the basic setup that I usually return to when everything's back to normal is as follows: